DoTheEvo/veeam-prometheus-grafana/README.md

 * in the $body we have name of the metrics - `free_disk_space`
 * in the url we have two labels, job - `veeam_report` and instance - `PC1`

+Heres how the data look in prometheus when executing `free_disk_space` query

 ![first_put](https://i.imgur.com/9G0QcuT.png)

 The metrics and labels help us target the data in grafana.